kiyoon/version-pioneer/README.md

         versionscript.parent.mkdir(parents=True, exist_ok=True)
         versionscript.write_text(
             textwrap.dedent(f"""
-                # This file is generated by version-pioneer
+                # THIS "versionfile" IS GENERATED BY version-pioneer
-                # by evaluating the original _version.py file and storing the computed versions as a constant.
+                # by evaluating the original versionscript and storing the computed versions as a constant.

                 def get_version_dict():
                     return {version_dict}